 Blend it all together until your hummus is silky smooth with no visible chunks.
 It's about 1-4 minutes depending on your food processor.

-Taste it and adjust the taste and consistency with salt, lemon juice and olive oil.
+Taste it and adjust the taste and consistency of salt, lemon juice, and olive oil.

-Hummus make a great alternative to as a dip or spread.
+Hummus makes a great alternative as a dip or spread.
 Spread it on sandwiches or eat it with carrot sticks for a healthy, fulfilling snack.

 There you have it!
 You have just learned what hummus is, and what to look for when buying hummus.